When you buy through our links, we may earn a commission. Learn more.

 See our post on how to fix a leaky slide here.

-Because the sun will be hitting the awning fabric instead of the roof the heat isn’t going to be transferred into the RV as easily which will keep it much cooler during the day.
+Because the sun will hit the awning fabric instead of the roof, the heat will not be transferred into the RV as easily, which will keep it much cooler during the day.

 This is more true for white slide out toppers when compared to black ones.
 White fabric reflects the sun and black fabric attracts it.

-If you are trying to decide between black and white RV slide awning fabric I recommend the white.
+If you are trying to decide between black and white RV slide awning fabric, I recommend the white or lighter colored fabrics.

 See Also: How To Easily Replace An RV AC With A Fan, Vent, or Skylight